OpenCTI-Platform/opencti/docs/docs/development/platform.md

 ```

 After the build you can start the production build with yarn serv.
-**This build will use the production.json configuration file**
+**This build will use the production.json configuration file**.

 ```bash
 $ cd ../opencti-graphql
 $ yarn serv
 ```

-## Continous Integration and features cross repository
+## Continuous Integration and features cross repository

-When a feature requires changes in two or more repository in opencti, connectors and client-python; then some specific convention must be use to have the continuous integration build them all together.
+When a feature requires changes in two or more repositories in opencti, connectors and client-python; then some specific convention must be used to have the continuous integration build them all together.

 ### Naming convention of branch

 The Pull Request on ***opencti*** repository should be (issue or bug)/number + optional, example: `issue/7062-contributing`

-The pull request on ***connector*** or ***client-python*** should refer to opencti one by starting with "opencti/" and then the same name.
+The pull request on ***connector*** or ***client-python*** should refer to the opencti one by starting with "opencti/" and then the same name.
 Example: `opencti/issue/7062-contributing`

 Note that if there are several matches, the first one is taken.
 So for example having `issue/7062-contributing` and `issue/7062` that are both marked as "multi-repository" is not a good idea.